- For Faculty and Staff

-Approval is obtained after the end of the month.
+- Approval is obtained after the monthly deadline.

 10. How can I remember to process documentation by the end of the month?

-You may schedule a meeting in Outlook that will allow you the time to reconcile and refer your completed documentation to your Approver.
-Also, mark the date to make sure your Approver has returned your signed and dated Baylor Transaction Detail report and documentation by the end of the month.
+You may schedule a meeting in Outlook that will allow you to reconcile and refer your completed documentation to your Approver in sufficient time to allow for review/approval before the deadline.
+Also, mark the date to make sure your Approver has returned the documentation by the monthly deadline.

 1. What justification is required in the comment section of a Requisition?